rawan7i/rawan7i/README.md

 <br>

 ##  About Me 🌸
-✨ I love exploring new technologies and turning ideas into real projects.
+✨ Exploring new technologies and building practical web apps.
 🚀 Always curious, always learning.

-💡 I enjoy building **practical web applications** and experimenting with new tools.
 🎯 My goal is to grow as a **Full-Stack Developer** and create projects that make an impact.

 ## 🛠️ Languages & Tools